bytewax/crypto-orderbook-app/README.md

 ('BTC-USD', (38590.1, 0.00945844, 38597.13, 0.02591147, 7.029999999998836))
 ```

+## Summary

 That's it!
+You've learned how to use websockets with Bytewax and how to leverage stateful map to maintain the state in a streaming application.

+### We want to hear from you!

 We would love to see if you can build on this example.
 Feel free to share what you've built in our [community slack channel](https://join.slack.com/t/bytewaxcommunity/shared_invite/zt-vkos2f6r-_SeT9pF2~n9ArOaeI3ND2w).

-## Summary

-That’s it, you are awesome and we are going to rephrase our takeaway paragraph

-## We want to hear from you!

-If you have any trouble with the process or have ideas about how to improve this document, come talk to us in the #troubleshooting Slack channel!

-## Where to next?

-- Relevant explainer video
-- Relevant case study
-- Relevant blog post
-- Another awesome tutorial

 See our full gallery of tutorials →